mpv-player/mpv/DOCS/man/input.rst

 Symbolic key names and modifier names are case-insensitive.
 Unicode key names are case-sensitive just like how keyboard text input would produce.

-Another type of key names are hexadecimal key names, that serve as fallback for special keys that are neither unicode, nor have a special mpv defined name.
+Another type of key names are hexadecimal key names, which start with ``0x``, followed by the hexadecimal value of the key.
+The hexadecimal value can be either a Unicode code point value, or can serve as fallback for special keys that do not have a special mpv defined name.
 They will break as soon as mpv adds proper names for them, but can enable you to use a key at all if that does not happen.

 All symbolic names are listed by ``--input-keylist``. ``--input-test`` is a special mode that prints all input on the OSD.